serge-hulne/ginko/README.md

 # Ginko
 Go package for creating lightweight desktop apps simply and quickly in pure Go.
 - Easy development (familiar HTML-like syntax for the UI).
-- Easy cross-compiling for all OS and or architechture.
+- Easy cross-compiling for all OS and or architecture.
 - Uses WebView for front-end rendering, but *does not require* JS or CSS.
 - Compiles into a single binary executable, statically compiled.
 - Distributed as a single executable file without dependencies.